Recipe-Web-App/recipe-management-service/docs/INFRASTRUCTURE.md

 ## Overview

-This document describes the infrastructure components and best practices implemented in the Recipe Manager Service.
+This document describes the infrastructure components and best practices implemented in the Recipe Management Service.

 ## Components